gil-son/aws/english-us/EC2.md

 </li>
 <li><b>Regions:</b> EC2 is available in several regions around the world.
 Each region is an independent geographic area, with multiple availability zones to increase resilience and availability.</li>
 <li><b>Availability zones:</b> Each EC2 region has multiple availability zones, which are physically separate data centers, but connected by a low-latency, high-bandwidth network.</li>
-<li><b>Elastic IP:</b> An Elastic IP is a static IP address that you can associate with an EC2 instance.
+<li><b>Elastic IP:</b> An Elastic IP is a static IP address that you can associate with an EC2 Instance.
 It allows you to keep the same IP address even if the instance is stopped or restarted.</li>
-<li><b>AMI images:</b> Amazon Machine Images (AMI) are pre-configured images that you can use to launch EC2 instances.
+<li><b>AMI images:</b> Amazon Machine Images (AMI) are pre-configured images that you can use to launch EC2 Instances.
 They contain the operating system, necessary software, and application settings.
   <ul>
-      <li> AMI are a customization of an EC2 instance
+      <li> AMI are a customization of an EC2 Instance
            <ul>
             <li>You add your own software, configuration, operation system, monitoring...</li>
             <li>